Summary

 Pros:

-• Reusable: Pin-backed patches can be removed and reattached whenever you want.
+• Reusable: You can remove and reattach pin-backed patches whenever you want.

 • No Sewing or Ironing: You don’t need any special tools to attach a pin-backed patch.